 “SEC.
 215. ELECTRIC RELIABILITY STANDARDS.

-“(a) DUTY OF THE COMMISSION.―The Commission shall establish and enforce asystem of mandatory electric reliability standards to ensure the reliable operation of the interstate transmission system, which shall be applicable to-
+“(a) DUTY OF THE COMMISSION.―The Commission shall adopt and enforce compliance with mandatory electric reliability standards for the operation of the interstate transmission system, without hindering reliable, non-discriminatory, and efficiently priced transmission service.
+Such standards shall be applicable to any entity, including any type identified in section 201(f), that-

-“(1) any entity that sells, purchases, or transmits, electric energy using the
+sells, purchases, or transmits electric energy using the

-interstate transmission system, and
+interstate transmission system, or

-“(2) any entity that owns, operates, or maintains facilities that are a part of the
+owns, operates, or maintains facilities that are a part of the

-interstate transmission system. “(b) USE OF NORTH AMERICAN ELECTRIC RELIABILITY COUNCIL
+interstate transmission system.

-STANDARDS.- In carrying out its responsibilities under subsection (a), the Commission may adopt and enforce, in whole or in part, a standard proposed or adopted by the North American Electric Reliability Council.

-“(c) MONITORING COMPLIANCE.- In carrying out its responsibilities under subsection (a), the Commission may defer to the North American Electric Reliability Council or a regional transmission organization to ensure the reliable operation of the interstate transmission system and

-to monitor and enforce compliance of the members of the North American Electric Reliability

-Council or a regional transmission organization with electric reliability standards of the Commission.
+The Commission shall issue a rule or order regarding implementation of this section.

+“(b) DEFERENCE.― The Commission, after notice and opportunity for a hearing, may adopt and enforce, in whole or in part, reliability standards proposed or adopted by a voluntary consensus standards body, taking into consideration any recommendations of other entities with technical expertise regarding such reliability standards.
+The Commission, after notice and opportunity for a hearing, may assign the responsibility in a given area to enforce compliance with reliability standards adopted by the Commission to any appropriate entity.

-―“(c) DEFINITIONS.― For purposes of this section:
+“(c) DEFINITIONS.― For purposes of this section:

 “(1) the term ‘interstate transmission system’ means facilities used for the transmission of electric energy in interstate commerce.

-“(2) the term ‘reliability’ means the to supply the aggregate electric demand and energy requirements of electricity consumers at all times and the ability of the system to withstand sudden disturbances.”.
+“(2) the term ‘reliability standards’ means the requirements for operating ability of the interstate transmission system so that instability, uncontrolled separation, or cascading failures will not occur as a result of sudden disturbances.”.

 [Consider addition of any appropriate State savings provision.]